 In this section, we consider the time of day, month, and year they interact with a mobile app more frequently.
 For example, an office guy spends more time on food-ordering apps like Zomato during lunch hours than other time periods.

-This information helps to target the users via push notifications, in-app messages, and other strategies more effectively.
+This information helps to target the users with specific marketing messages via push notifications, in-app messages, and other strategies more effectively.

-This Behavioral Segmentation component helps you to uncover what makes customers choose your brand over others - Do they like the quality of the solutions you offer?
-Or your marketing tactics?
+This behavioral segmentation component helps you to uncover what makes customers choose your brand over others - Do they like the quality of the solutions you offer?
+Or your email marketing tactics?
 Or rely on your brand because of convenience?

 Getting an idea of this helps you with uncovering the real motivators for your customers and thus, working heavily on those aspects.

-These 5 subcategories of Behavioral segmentation help businesses, mobile app experts, and digital marketing agencies build better marketing strategies and thus, gaining more ROI.
+These five subcategories of behavioral segmentation help businesses, mobile app experts, and digital marketing agencies build better marketing strategies and thus, gaining more ROI.

 5 Behavioral Segmentation Examples to Consider for App Marketing